Urkass/dotfiles/README.md

 5. Clone this repo `curl -#L https://github.com/Urkass/dotfiles/tarball/master | tar -xzv`
 6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
 7. Run `install.sh` to start the installation
+8. Put your urkass.zsh-theme in ~/.oh-my-zsh/themes/ folder
-8. Restore preferences by running `mackup restore`
+9. Restore preferences by running `mackup restore`
-9. Restart your computer to finalize the process
+10. Restart your computer to finalize the process